ooni/probe/docs/source/writing_test_helpers.rst

 Writing a Censorship Directionality Test Helper
 --------------------------

-Our goal is to write an OONI test helper that helps an OONI-probe client determine the directionality of keyword censorship it has detected.
+Our goal is to write an OONI test helper that helps an ooni-probe client determine the directionality of keyword censorship it has detected.
 To do this our helper will receive "encoded" data from an OONI-probe client, decode that data into a text string, and send the OONI-probe client a confirmation packet and a second packet containing the decoded string.

-The OONI-backend code-base has many concise examples of test-helpers that you can build off to create your own.
+The ooni-backend code-base has many concise examples of test-helpers that you can build off to create your own.
 For this tutorial I used the `TCP echo test-helper <https://github.com/TheTorProject/ooni-backend/blob/479a1bb154037b834292ccc4b3d593d1472b44de/oonib/testhelpers/tcp_helpers.py#L9-L18>`_ as my guide.

 Following this tutorial requires basic knowledge of event-driven programming (specifically 'Twisted').
 You will be more than ready to build and implement a test-helper after reading though one or two `tutorials online. <http://krondo.com/?page_id=1327>`_

 Creating the test helper
 --------------

-OONI-backend keeps all the test-helpers in the `oonib/testhelpers directory <https://github.com/TheTorProject/ooni-backend/tree/master/oonib/testhelpers>`_ Each individual test helper is a twisted service.
+ooni-backend keeps all the test-helpers in the `oonib/testhelpers directory <https://github.com/TheTorProject/ooni-backend/tree/master/oonib/testhelpers>`_ Each individual test helper is a twisted service.
 Most of the current test-helpers consists of a twisted Factory and a twisted Protocol defined in the test helpers directory and a `stock Twisted Server <https://twistedmatrix.com/documents/current/api/twisted.application.internet.html>`_ that is defined in the backend code.
 We will follow this model in the tutorial.

 Because of how simple this example test-helper is the job of our test-helper factory is merely to deploy a single instance of our protocol each time it's buildProtocol method is called.
 Because we have our factory inheret from the base `Factory object <https://twistedmatrix.com/trac/browser/tags/releases/twisted-15.5.0/twisted/internet/protocol.py#L27>`_ we merely have to define its ``protocol`` property to point to our protocol.::